RosenZhu/AFLChurn/README.md

 ### option -Z
 If `-Z` is set, use alias method to select the next seed based on churns information.
+If `Z` is not set, use the vanilla AFL scheme to select the next seed.

 Select the next seed based on the information of exec time or bitmap size.